felipecespedes/viwell-framework/README.md

 **Response::response**

-Outputs a response of any kind, could be used to outputs a html response, it takes 3 parameters:
+Outputs a response of any kind, could be used to outputs HTML responses, it takes 3 parameters:

 - **$data** Outputted data. required: true
 - **$statusCode** Response status code. type: int | required: false | default: 200
-- **$isJSON** Wheater the respose is json or not. type: boolean | required: false | default: true
+- **$isJSON** Whether the response is JSON or not. type: boolean | required: false | default: true

 ```PHP
 public function index() {